nrodriguezh/GetCleanDataRepo/CodeBook.md

         * -XYZ: the three dimensional axis, X,Y, or Z, respectiveli (3-axial)
         * Body and Gravity: Acceleratuion signal source, Body or Gravity, determined using low pass Butterworth filter with a corner frequency of 0.3 Hz.
         * -mean() and -std(): Mean value or Standard deviation, respectively.
-        * t of f: t denotes time domain signals, these were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-On the other hand, f denotes the use of a Fast Fourier Transform (FFT) was applied.
+        * t or f: t denotes time domain signals, these were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise. f denotes the use of a Fast Fourier Transform (FFT) was applied.

     3. tBodyAcc-mean()-X
     4. tBodyAcc-mean()-Y